emilyallen3/JavaScript_Projects/README.md

 # JavaScript_Projects
- Repository for projects done for the JavaScript course at The Tech Academy These are some of the projects I made usinf JavaScript.
+Repository for projects done for the JavaScript course at The Tech Academy.

 Projects:
 <br>Pizza Menu